 About the training provider

 Our Initial Teacher Education department is a dynamic and thriving community of professional educators and researchers.
-In AY2017-2018 Southampton Education School was ranked 2nd in the Guardian University League Table.
+In the QS rankings, Southampton Education School has been placed in the top 100 universities in the World.
+This adds to our UK ranking of 2nd in the UK Guardian League Table 2019

 Why come to Southampton?

 - Our Tutors.
-In every forum the dedication and commitment of our Tutors is praised.
-Trainee Teachers rate them extremely highly, External Examiners praise the time and effort that Tutors devote to Trainees and Ofsted recognises the ‘high quality mentoring and support’ offered.
+Trainee Teachers rate tutor dedication and commitment extremely highly, External Examiners praise the time and effort that Tutors devote to Trainees and Ofsted recognises the ‘high quality mentoring and support’ offered.

 - Our quality of teaching and our diverse partnerships and placements.
 Our Tutors are all Teachers.
-We thrive through continuous professional development – and very much enjoy implementing new research or theories in partnership with Trainee Teachers and the Schools that we work with.
-Our Partner Schools are key to our success, and the Mentors that we work are experienced, dedicated and enthusiastic.
+We thrive through continuous professional development – and enjoy implementing new research or theories in collaboration with Trainee Teachers and our Partnership schools.
+This partnership is key to our success, and the Mentors that we work are experienced, dedicated and enthusiastic.

 - Our commitment to Health and Wellbeing.
 The health and wellbeing of our Trainee Teachers, and the students that they teach, is central to producing outstanding teachers and happy students who can make progress and succeed.

 - Our scope to personalise and individualise your learning on your Programme.
-Every Trainee Teacher is unique, and we want each and every trainee to be the very best teacher that they can be.
+Every Trainee Teacher is unique, and we want every trainee to be the best teacher that they can be.
 We achieve this by personalising our programmes to suit you.

 - Our commitment to ‘Student Voice’.
 We actively encourage trainees to work with us to make our courses even better.

 - Employability.
-Almost 100% of our Trainee Teachers get jobs.
+Almost 100% of our Trainees get jobs.